klaarnut/user-docs/en/installation.md

 # 1-Click Installation

-RVsitebuilder 7 can install on control panel system by server administrator.
 RVsitebuilder 7 can easy install by just one click on your control panel.

 ## RVsitebuilder icon is available in your control panel